 Generally, when a user opens a web page, the entire page’s contents start downloading and rendering, annoying the users to bounce from the page.
 However, by enabling Lazy Load, you can prevent this by giving the users exactly what they need – Loaded content!

-Also, loading assets on runtime reduce the number of requests a page sends to the server for the initial load, resulting in faster and minimal communication between WordPress server and the visitor in one go.
+Also, loading assets on runtime reduces the number of requests a page sends to the server for the initial load, resulting in faster and minimal communication between the WordPress server and the visitor in one go.

 To see the practical results, we will test the impact of lazy load on a site’s performance.
 And for that, we will use GTMetrix to test the performance metrics before and after activating the lazy load plugin.
 You can also use any other speed test tool for evaluating the website’s performance.